Donor Recognition: When and How to Appreciate Your Supporters

 Conclusion

-Right about now, many nonprofit organizations are busy preparing for 2021.
-The holiday daze is over.
-Most nonprofits have already sent a variety of year-end campaign appeals, thank you emails or greeting cards.
+Right about now, many nonprofit organizations are busy preparing for the 2024 Giving Season.
+The holiday daze is almost upon us.
+Most nonprofits are gearing up to send a variety of year-end campaign appeals, thank-you emails, or greeting cards.
+However, a good relationship with donors is essential for a nonprofit’s survival.
+And a good relationship can’t happen without gratitude.

 Avatar photo